sleeplessinc/forker/README.md

 Forker listens on all IPs

-## Running

-The config.json file is expected to be in the current working directory.

-	./start
-	./stop
-	./restart

-These scripts should be pretty self explanatory.
-When started, a log will be written to "log.txt"

 ## Why?

 I wrote this because I have a Linux server that hosts many legacy virtual hosts using